SUHANI102003/50-days-of-Verification/README.md

-# 50 DAYS OF SYSTEM VERILOG
+# 50 DAYS OF Verification
 Hi everyone!
 I'm starting out with learning System Verilog Testbnch Basics.
 This repository will document all my SV codes as I learn.
 Do share this repo or ⭐ it and learn we me or revise your basics.